GMForde/MING/README.md

 - `GF_SECURITY_ADMIN_PASSWORD`: Admin password.

 Update these variables in the `.env` file or directly in the `docker-compose.yml` file.

-## Deploying in Portainer

-To deploy the MING stack in Portainer:

-1. Log into the Portainer web interface.
-2. Navigate to **Stacks** in the menu.
-3. Click **+ Add Stack**.
-4. Provide a name for the stack (e.g., `MING Stack`).
-5. Copy and paste the contents of the `docker-compose.yml` file into the editor.
-6. Click **Deploy the stack**.
-7. Monitor the deployment process and ensure all containers are running.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.